Bring kayaks, bikes, beach toys and camping gear because Fort De Soto Park has it all

 Linking to the popular Pinellas Trail

-Meantime, there’s a paved bike trail that runs five miles from the park entrance through Tierra Verde to the Pinellas Bayway, connecting to another paved trail alongside the Bayway.
+Until then, there is a paved bike trail that runs five miles from the park entrance through Tierra Verde to the Pinellas Bayway, connecting to another paved trail alongside the Bayway.

 If you turn right on the Bayway bike path, you can reach the Pinellas Trail by heading east to 34th Street South.
 Cross the street at the light and double back to 37th Street South behind the CVS.
 That’s the start of the northbound Pinellas Trail, leading to either downtown St. Petersburg or all the way north to Tarpon Springs.